mkhalil1998/EC601_Group_Project/README.md

 The vizwiz data set can be downloaded and unzipped from the following webpage: https://vizwiz.org/tasks-and-datasets/vqa/.
 Four files should be downloaded and unzipped:

-    - Images: training, validation, and test sets.
+    - Images: training, validation, and test.
+    - Annotations

-    - Annotations (note: annotation file contains train, valid, and test)
+Note: annotation file contains train, valid, and test)

 Now unlike VQA v2, where questions and annotations are found in different folders.
 For vizwiz, both questions and answers are found together.
 A code was developed to restructure the data from vizwiz to vqa v2 or vice versa to fit the needs of the model being used.